anurika/example-repo/README.md

 #EXAMPLE REPOSITORY
-This is a sample repo!
+This is a sample repo!, Hello Coders!

+md=markdown

+This is a second change